fineanmol/plant-tree/README.md

-🍀 Updated on Sun, 26 Oct 2025 18:09:20 GMT
+🌲 Updated on Sun, 26 Oct 2025 22:27:29 GMT

-> "The best error message is the one that never shows up."
+> "Experience is the name everyone gives to their mistakes."